xfacta/Automotive-LCD-Fuel-Temperature-for-Arduino/README.md

 - Shiflight Neopixel LED output
 - Last LED for status, or whole strip for oil pressure warning
 - Offloaded sounds to external Leonardo Tiny
+- Uses multimap instead of formulas for temperature and fuel level
+- Dummy analog reads discarded before real read to allow ADC to settle

 - Using Nissan SR20 temperature gauge sensor by default (NOT the coolant sensor for the ECU)
   - DS18B20 onewire temperature sensor support commented out